Udarthegreat/My-ideas/UI_bits.md

 </div>
 ```
 **CSS**
-the `gallery` class creates the css grid that is the backbone for the image gallery defining the areas that images and videos take up
+the `gallery` class creates the CSS grid that is the backbone for the image gallery defining the areas that images and videos take up
 ```CSS
 /* the image gallery styling */
 .gallery {